+- 1 Click the -insert- drop-down menu.

-2 Select break from the menu.
+- 2 Select break from the menu.

-3 The break brick is inserted immediately without the need to click ok because it has no attributes to be set.
+- 3 The break brick is inserted immediately since there are no attributes to be set.

 Note: The edit, copy, and cut buttons to the right of the break brick are grayed out.
-These operations have no meaning to a break brick because you can only delete a break.
+These operations have no meaning to a break brick.
+You can only delete a break.